faberNovel/stateful-layout/README.md

 ```

 ## Usage
-StatefulLayout allows to create differents state for a screen (loading state, content state, missing permission state, etc).
+StatefulLayout allows to create different state for a screen (loading state, content state, missing permission state, etc).
-States are references by an android resource id.
+States are referenced using an android resource id.

 ### StatefulLayout

-`StatefulLayout` is a view group that can only contain a set of `State`.
+`StatefulLayout` is a view group containing a set of `State`.
 Each `State` must have an id which will be used to display them when needed.

-To use it, you only need to add it to a layout and put a `State` with `android:id="@id/stateContent` to define you normal content state.
+To use it, add a `StatefulLayout` to a layout and put a `State` with `android:id="@id/stateContent` to define the normal content state.
 ``` XML
  <com.fabernovel.statefullayout.StatefulLayout
         android:id="@+id/statefulLayout"